transcriptaze/midiasm/README.md

 ### `click`

-Extracts the _beats_ from the MIDI file to use for creating a click track.
+Extracts the _beats_ from the MIDI file in a format that can be used to create a click track.

 Command line: